 An area known as Totem Ravine, just below the intersection of Marine Drive and the western end of Old Marine Drive contains impressive trees including a grand-fir (Abies grandis) that is 64.5m tall (Figure 2), a height only exceeded by two officially recorded grand firs in the province.
 This tree can be seen prominently from the surrounding portion of campus (above) and is distinguished by many branches that have begun to grow upright about 40 years ago when it was attacked by balsam wooly adelgid (Adelges piceae), an insect accidentally introduced from Europe.
 The leaders of most grand firs of the UBC area were killed by the adelgid outbreak in the 1960’s giving the trees oddly formed, often forked or fanned out crowns making them easy to identify from a distance.

 Also in Totem Ravine is the decomposing stump of a Douglas-fir (Pseudotsuga menziesii) snag that was 402 years old when alive.
 I estimated this age by counting its rings, which were exposed when the snag was cut down by fire fighters while extinguishing a small wildfire in September 2011.
 Its stump is 1.8 m diameter where it was cut.
 Farther below, towards the beach, is a sharply-leaning Douglas-fir that is 2.45m DBH.
 Slightly further uphill from this Douglas-fir, and in the ravine is an exceptional grand fir specimen estimated at nearly 60m in height (Figure 3, below), which also leans to the north.
-From the beach around there, you can gain a good perspective of the largest tree within this area, the large Douglas-fir just above Wreck Beach (as mentioned above).
+From the beach around there, you can gain a good perspective down the beach of the large Douglas-fir just above Wreck Beach (as mentioned above).

 1.2 Southwest groves